 Days to Germination: Seeds sprout in 10 – 14 days.

-Perennial Viola plants prefer cool to warm climates and wilt a bit in mid-summer heat.
-In warmer areas, we recommend partial shade.
-They tolerate a variety of soils.
-Add a general-purpose fertilizer when planting them, then once a month after that.
+Viola plants prefer cool to somewhat warm climates.
+They wilt a bit in mid-summer heat.
+In warmer areas, we recommend planting them in partial shade.
+Select a planting location accordingly.

 Viola plants seldom have problems with insects and disease.
 If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.